 Higher inflation means more expensive pork, cabbage and dumplings

 Consumer prices rose by 0.7% in May compared to April according to the latest figures from the Czech Statistical office.
 The annual rate is now 2.9% up 0.1 from April.
 Increases were particularly noticeable in vegetables, fruit and alcoholic beverages.
 There were also spikes in the cost of apartment rents and electricity.
-Photo credit: Pixabay.
+Photo credit: Freepik.

 Food and Drink